Gabriele-Simonetta/gabriele-simonetta.github.io/README.md

 # gabriele-simonetta.github.io
 My portfolio website

-To create my portfolio website I start to follow the guide to create site on GitHub [here](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site)
+To create my portfolio website I start to follow the guide to create site on GitHub [here](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
 ## Html base template
-At the link: <https://www.free-css.com/>  you can find just two template for all type of site you want.
+At the [link](https://www.free-css.com/)  you can find just two template for all type of site you want.

 These are the steps I performed: